Niagara SkyWheel

 Niagara SkyWheel is a 175 ft tall Ferris wheel in the middle of Clifton Hill, Niagara Falls, Ontario, Canada.

 Niagara SkyWheel is a Ronald Bussink Professional Rides designed R60 Giant Wheel, manufactured by Chance Rides and supplied by Chance Morgan.
 It opened on 17 June 2006, at a cost of $10 million.

-Its 42 Swiss-manufactured fully enclosed passenger cars can each carry nine people and are heated in the winter and air conditioned in the warmer months.
+Its 42 Swiss-manufactured fully enclosed passenger cars can each carry 6-8 people with a total weight restriction of 1360 lbs.
+The gondolas are heated in the winter and air conditioned in the warmer months.

+In 2013 the ride was briefly dismantled upon a gear cracking, resulting in a bolt popping out.
+The ride proceeded to unload the current passengers safely and effectively.
+Maintenance was performed by having replacement parts shipped from Switzerland and the Skywheel was reassembled and service resumed without further issues.